djay/covidthailand/README.md

 ## Tests per Confirmed Case
 ![Tests per Case](https://github.com/djay/covidthailand/wiki/tests_per_case.png)
 - View this inversed as [Positive Rate](https://github.com/djay/covidthailand/wiki/positivity_2.png) or [Our World in Data: Tests per Case](https://ourworldindata.org/coronavirus-testing#tests-per-confirmed-case) to compare with other countries.
-- WHO suggests lower than 10-30 tests per confirmed case for adequate testing
+- WHO suggests more than 10-30 tests per confirmed case for adequate testing
 - PUI is updated daily and is a indicator of how many free tests will be performed.
 Tests seem to on average around 3 times PUI number (when lots of proactive testing is not happening) so can be used as a rough predictor of Tests per Case.
 - Tests and PUI numbers don't seem to include all proactive testing but some say this shouldn't be included anyway.
+[Understanding Thailands Covid Positive Rate](https://github.com/djay/covidthailand/wiki)
 - Sources: [Daily situation Reports](#cases-types-and-pui-counts-daily-situation-reports), [DMSC: Thailand Laboratory testing data](#tests-privatepublic)

 ## Cases by Health District